GREG WARREN MP – LABOR SHADOW MINISTER FOR LOCAL GOVERNMENT

 CLAYTON BARR MP – STATE MEMBER FOR THE ELECTORATE OF CESSNOCK, LABOR SHADOW MINISTER FOR THE HUNTER

-NSW Labor has called on the Berejiklian Government to postpone all Hunter Council elections scheduled in September due to concerns regarding COVID-19.
+NSW Labor has called on the Berejiklian Government to postpone the Singleton Shire Council elections scheduled in September due to concerns regarding COVID-19.

 The pandemic has forced the cancellation of many large events and Labor believes it makes sense for council elections to follow suit.